moehach/blog/_posts/2022-11-01-in-praise-half-baked-ideas.md

 Quite a bit of this is me advocating for some good old pen and paperwork over the sterile digital environments.

-## Avoid Baking

-You can easily tear apart or deconstruct unfinished projects/ideas/thoughts.
-Think of it this way: You're more likely to scribble over some stick figures that represent a person than to scribble over the Mona Lisa.

-The ability to tear down and rebuild without having lost time or effort in the process is a liberating experience and allows you to take your design process and research to new bounds and places.

 ## Roll Your Dough Correctly

 Unrefined ideas in sketch form have a unique property: It's a sketch, you didn't put time into building it up, and it won't hurt if you throw it out because who cares?
 You can sketch it out again in 5 minutes.